Ultraframe wins Engineering award for work with Clitheroe students

 Benjamin said: “We are really pleased with the results of our work and we are very grateful to Ultraframe for making it possible.
 We developed and successfully made a working prototype and presented our design in front of an audience, that included senior directors from Ultraframe and top engineering experts from Liverpool University who work with the Royal College to develop the annual scheme.
 It was a unique experience and great fun”

-Chris Richardson, Technical Director for Ultraframe, said: “ We are delighted once again to have been involved with this very exciting project.
+Chris Richardson, from Ultraframe, said: “ We are delighted once again to have been involved with this very exciting project.
 As a long-standing local company we believe it is important to support our local education establishments and community and we believe this particular project really did challenge the teams both at school and Ultraframe!”